We value democracy by all people, for all people, because we know:

 History of San Diego Leaders

 After reading the July 2013 CPI report mentioned above, funders convened a small group of organizations to discuss and identify a possible project.
-Multiple meetings later, the Leadership Development Project was created, with funders raising approximately $300K for three years of support.
+Several meetings later, the Leadership Development Project was created and housed at San Diego Grantmakers (now Catalyst of San Diego and Imperial Counties), with funders raising approximately $300K for three years of support.
 The project was in a planning phase for the first year where key project goals were developed.
 In its second year, coalition organizations began executing the goals set, including changing the name to San Diego Leaders and distributing over $344,000 through a Collaboration Action Project grant process.